- Sounds or music are particularly audible near one exit.

 - In Kirby's Dream Land 3 for the SNES, one level has several sets of three doors.
 But if you use Kine (the fish) with the Spark power, you get this light bulb which reveals X's over the wrong doors and O's over the right one.

-- In some areas of Illusion of Gaia, there appears to be no door at all, but paying careful attention to the wind, or else the sound made by striking reveals the secret.
+- In some areas, there appears to be no door at all, but paying careful attention to the wind, or else the sound made by striking reveals the secret.

 - There's actually an area that follows this trope exactly: Will has to visit a set of two rooms and point out the differences between them to continue.
 These differences can be easy number or color of pots or hard the contents of a chest or the wind blowing through Will's hair.
 The chest one is particularly tricky because the rooms are completely identical... until you open the chest in one.